-We have reviewed the information provided and our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican boa with the implementation of the conservation measures (updated conservation measures enclosed).
-As per the conservation recommendations, please note that if a Puerto Rican boa is encountered during the project activities, it should not be captured.
+We have reviewed the information provided and our files, and concur with PRDOH determination that the proposed project may affect, but is not likely to adversely affect the above-mentioned species with the implementation of the conservation measures.

+As per the Puerto Rican boa conservation recommendations (updated conservation measures enclosed), please note that if a boa is encountered during the project activities, it should not be captured.
 If a boa needs to be moved out of harm's way, the Puerto Rico Department of Natural and Environmental Resources (PRDNER) should be contacted for safe capture and relocation of the animal.
 If immediate relocation is not an option, project-related activities in the area where the boa is found must stop until it moves out of harm's way on its own.